Visit Our Facebook Page for Current Events

 While other communities were modernizing and removing its history, Madison began to rebuild and improve its historic resources.

 Madison’s historic district contains a rare intact collection of early 19th and 20th century architecture.
 Historic Preservation and indeed, Heritage Tourism have been a major contributing factor in sustaining and advancing Madison.
 The area along its beautiful riverfront consists of approximately 1500 historic residential, commercial and industrial structures.

 Under the leadership of a volunteer board of directors, Historic Madison, Inc. continues to have a huge impact in the city of Madison.
 The organization is an advocate for the preservation and sensitive development of the historic district.

 Historic Madison, Inc. spearheaded the designation of the entire city historic district a National Historic Landmark District, the highest recognition on a national level.
-We hope you enjoy your visit to Madison, and please visit one of our many properties that we own and operate to experience Historic Madison!
+We hope you enjoy your visit to Madison, and please visit one of our many properties that we own and operate to experience walking through HISTORY at Historic Madison!

 For more information contact: Historic Madison, Inc. 500 West Street, Madison, IN 47250 or 812-265-2967 / firstname.lastname@example.org

 HMI was awarded the prestigious COOK CUP for the Shrewsbury-Windle restoration on April 27, 2019 (click below for a wonderful media clip about the award)